 In terms of taste, kefir is like a cross between yogurt and buttermilk.
 It has an acidic tang and creamy consistency, making it perfect for dips, dressings, and baking.
 You can substitute kefir evenly with sour cream in any dish.

-1 Cup Sour Cream = 1 Cup Kefir
+1 Cup Sour Cream = 1 Cup Kefir.

 #7.
 Soy Sauce

-Soy sauce is the wild card in this list.
+Soy sauce is the wild card on this list.
 It’s a liquid condiment made using soybeans and is mainly used in Asian cuisine.
 Soy sauce offers a sharp, savory, and umami taste to dishes.
 It can be used as both a dressing and a dip and typically goes well with curries, rice, stews, noodles, and fried meats and vegetables.

 Soy sauce is quite thin, however, so it’s not useful for baking.
-It also offers a completely different taste to sour cream.
+It also offers a completely different taste from sour cream.
 But soy sauce would work as a good substitute when you need a dipping sauce for vegetables or fried meat or as a salad topping.

-1 Cup Sour Cream = 1 Cup Soy Sauce
+1 Cup Sour Cream = 1 Cup Soy Sauce.

 #8.
 Coconut Milk